Total Time: 6 hours 5 mins

 Instructions

-1. Put the venison tenderloin, whole, into a zip-style bag or large bowl.
+• Prep: Place the whole venison tenderloin into a zip-top bag or large bowl.

-2. Add the olive oil, lemon juice, garlic, salt and pepper into a blender or small food processor.
-Process until it’s all incorporated and the garlic is broken to small pieces.
+• Blend: Add the olive oil, lemon juice, garlic, salt, and pepper to a blender or small food processor.
+Blend until everything is well combined and the garlic is finely chopped.

-3. Pour the marinade over the venison and massage it in.
-Refrigerate and marinate for at least 4 hours, or up to overnight.
+• Marinate: Pour the marinade over the venison and massage it in so the meat is evenly coated.
+Refrigerate and let it marinate for at least 4 hours, or up to overnight.

-4. When you’re ready to cook, remove the venison from the marinade, and rinse it off.
-Pat dry and let it come to room temperature for 30 minutes before cooking while you preheat the smoker.
+• Preheat: When you’re ready to cook, remove the venison from the marinade, rinse it off, and pat dry.
+Let it come to room temperature for about 30 minutes while you preheat your smoker to 225°F.

 Propane Smoker Safety